joaomelo/calystone/DEVELOPMENT.md

 ## Domain

-Domain is the bussiness logic running in a vacum without care about `views`.
+Domain is the app logic running in a vacum without care about `views`.

 ### Separeta state from logic

-One should not use classes to express the domain.
-Data strucutures should be defined by types and located in a central object.
-Data transformation should be done by functions that will receive this data store as a whole or only the necessary to know properties.
+Computation logic should be isolated in pure function whenever possible, even if they will be used to enable classes methods.

-This is due to facilitate the building of reactive user interfaces taking advantage of the reactive constructus of any of the modern UI frameworks.
-They do not deal well with classes, specially but no limited deep object relationshipgs.
+This isolation avoid big classes files that are hard to read, avoid side effects in state that are hard to locate and makes testing easier.

 ### Be simple and let upper layers carry some load